catalin-h/how-to/cgroupv2_set_process_limits.md

 and not on the hierarchy.

 For the cgroup core some important interface files that worth mentioning are:
-* 'cgroup.procs' : a read-write file for adding a process to the cgroup (by writing the PID) and reading the PIDs of all processes which belong to the cgroup (one-per-line).
+* `cgroup.procs` : a read-write file for adding a process to the cgroup (by writing the PID) and reading the PIDs of all processes which belong to the cgroup (one-per-line).
 Note, that a process migrates all threads in the cgroup and can live in a single cgroup.
 * `cgroup.controllers` : read only file that lists the available controllers;